c3d/xl/doc/HANDBOOK_2-evaluation.md

 Executing the implementation for `circumference Radius:real` involves the evaluation of expression `2 * pi * Radius`.
-This follows almost exactly the same process as for `circumference 5.3`, but in that case, that same process needs to be repeated multiple time to complete the evaluation.
+This follows almost exactly the same process as for `circumference 5.3`, but in that case, that same process needs to be repeated multiple times to complete the evaluation.

 If we apply the evaluation process with `2 * pi * Radius`, assuming